An extension of the Ising-Curie-Weiss model of self-organized criticality with a threshold on the interaction range: Preliminaries

-with~$A_n$ and~$\widetilde{g}$ defined as in the statement, concluding the proof of the Lemma. \end{proof}
+which concludes the proof of the Lemma. \end{proof}

-We now briefly explain how Corollary~\ref{corKey} follows from this Lemma:
+We now briefly explain how Corollary~\ref{cor:relating_behaviours} follows from this Lemma:

-\begin{proof}[Proof of Corollary~\ref{corKey}] Assume that~$n(n-A_n)/v_n^2$, conditioned to be positive, converges in distribution to a random variable with density~$f$ with respect to the Lebesgue measure on~$\R$, and let~$g:\R\to\R$ be a measurable and bounded function.
-Following Lemma~\ref{lemmaAn}, for every~$n\geqslant 3$, we have
+\begin{proof}[Proof of Corollary~\ref{cor:relating_behaviours}] Assume that~$n(n-A_n)/v_n^2$, conditioned to be positive, converges in distribution to a random variable with density~$f$ with respect to the Lebesgue measure on~$\R$, and let~$g:\R\to\R$ be a bounded and continuous function.
+Following Lemma~\ref{lm:distrib_magn}, for~$n\geqslant 3$, we have